overviewer/Minecraft-Overviewer/docs/running.rst

 If you want or need to provide your own textures, you have several options:

-* The easy solution is to download the latest client jar to the place the launcher would normally put it.
+* The easy solution is to download the latest client jar to the location the launcher would normally install it.
 Overviewer will find it and use it.

   You can use the following commands to download the client jar on Linux or Mac.
   Run the first line in a terminal, changing the version string to the latest as appropriate